wencyang/Leetcode-and-foobar_with_google/README.md

 # LeetcodePractise
-some solution is not efficient
+some solution imay not be efficient